symfony/symfony-docs/deployment.rst

 There are also tools to help ease the pain of deployment.
 Some of them have been specifically tailored to the requirements of Symfony.

-`EasyDeployBundle`_
-    A Symfony bundle that adds deploy tools to your application.

 `Deployer`_
     This is another native PHP rewrite of Capistrano, with some ready recipes for Symfony.